Puerto Rico's Economic Crisis Fact Sheet

 Environmental Challenges

-The Impact of Natural Disasters on Southwestern Puerto Rico
+The Impact of Natural Disasters on Southern Puerto Rico

-Hurricanes, earthquakes, tsunamis … southwest Puerto Rico has faced them all over the last century.
+Hurricanes, earthquakes, tsunamis … Puerto Rico has faced them all over the last decade.
 And these disasters will return again.
 It is a question of when, not if.
 These events highlight the urgent need for sustainable, resilient solutions.

 Socio-Political Factors